oroinc/documentation/backend/api/commands.rst

 oro:api:dump
 ------------

-This command shows all resources accessible through Data API.
+This command shows all resources accessible via the API.

 Run this command without parameters to see all available resources: